 Our certificate of incorporation provides that our Board is divided into three classes of directors, with the classes as nearly equal in number as possible.
 Each of our directors identified below serves in the class indicated.
-Subject to any earlier death, resignation or removal in accordance with the terms of our certificate of incorporation and our second amended and restated bylaws (our "bylaws"), our Class III directors who are re-elected at the Annual Meeting will serve a three-year term until the 2026 annual meeting of stockholders; our Class I directors are currently serving a term that expires at the 2024 annual meeting of stockholders; and our Class II directors are currently serving a term that expires at the 2025 annual meeting of stockholders.
+Subject to any earlier death, resignation or removal in accordance with the terms of our certificate of incorporation and our second amended and restated bylaws (our "bylaws"), our Class I director who is re-elected at the Annual Meeting will serve a three-year term until the 2027 annual meeting of stockholders; our Class II directors are currently serving a term that expires at the 2025 annual meeting of stockholders; and our Class III directors are currently serving a term that expires at the 2026 annual meeting of stockholders.
 Any additional directorships resulting from an increase in the number of directors will be apportioned by our Board among the three classes.